department-of-veterans-affairs/vets-design-system-documentation/src/_documentation/contributing-to-the-design-system.md

 # Contributing to the design system

 <div class="va-introtext">
-How to suggest and retire components.
+How to suggest a new component, update existing components, and retire components.
 </div>